neuralchemist/the-social-network/README.md

 ## Future Work

-- Add caching mechanism using react query to reduce network request when user hop from pages.
-- cache user cart using local storage or react query so that user can close browser and still have them when they revisit.
+- Setup firstore database for user feeds using firebase backend-as-a-service.
 - create an account with using email and password
 - authenticate using Facebook, GitHub or Google
-- fully functional stripe payment implemented with firebase cloud.

-These are some of the features I want to implement or reuse in this projects from some of my other projects.
+These are some of the features I want to implement in the future or reuse from some of my other projects.

 ## Bootstrapped with Create React App